Precanonical quantization and the Schr\"odinger wave functional revisited: Introduction

-Note that at $n=1$ the formulation of precanonical quantization reduces to the conventional quantum mechanics.
+Note that at $n=1$ the formulation of precanonical quantization essentially reduces to the conventional quantum mechanics formulated in terms of complex wave functions.

 The description of quantum fields based on precanonical quantization appears to be fundamentally different from the familiar formulations of quantum field theory.
-By avoiding the explicit treatment of fields as infinite-dimensional Hamiltonian systems and replacing the starting point of quantization with the covariant De Donder-Weyl Hamiltonian formalism an obvious connection is lost with the concepts of the standard formulations of QFT, such as free particles, which straightforwardly follow from the conventional treatment and are crucial for the comparison of the results of quantum field theory with the experiments, at least in the perturbative regime.
-On the other hand, the construction of precanonical quantization is non-perturbative, explicitly compliant with the relativistic principles, and it seems to be potentially better or easier defined mathematically than the infinite-dimensional constructions in QFT.
+By abandoning the usual explicit treatment of fields as infinite-dimensional Hamiltonian systems and replacing the starting point of quantization with the De Donder-Weyl Hamiltonian formalism we lose an obvious connection with the concepts of the standard formulations of QFT, such as free particles, which straightforwardly follow from the conventional treatment and are crucial for the comparison of the results of quantum field theory with the experiments, at least in the perturbative regime.
+On the other hand, the construction of precanonical quantization is non-perturbative, explicitly compliant with the relativistic nature of space-time, and it seems to be potentially better or easier defined mathematically than the infinite-dimensional constructions of QFT.

-In spite of the fact that there already have been attempts to apply precanonical quantization in quantum Yang-Mills theory \cite{ikan-ym}, quantum gravity \cite{ik-grav,ik3,ik4,ik5,rov,oriti} and string theory \cite{castro-string}, the lack of good understanding of the connections of the description suggested by precanonical quantization with the concepts of standard QFT has hindered applications of precanonical quantization and its further development so far.
+In spite of the fact that there already have been attempts to apply precanonical quantization in quantum Yang-Mills theory \cite{ikan-ym}, quantum gravity \cite{ik-grav,ik3,ik4,ik5,rov,oriti} and string theory \cite{castro-string}, the lack of good understanding of the connections of the description suggested by precanonical quantization with the concepts of standard QFT has been hindering applications of precanonical quantization and its further development so far.

-Note also that several other attempts of field quantization inspired by the covariant Hamiltonian-like formulations in the calculus of variations have appeared in the recent literature, see e.g. \cite{hamburg,sardan-q,stoyan,rov-q,nik-q,harrivel}.
+For the sake of completeness let us quote several other attempts of field quantization inspired by the covariant Hamiltonian-like formulations in the calculus of variations: see e.g. \cite{hamburg,sardan-q,stoyan,rov-q,nik-q,harrivel}.